|

 | Hip Dysplasia |

-Hip dysplasia is considered a bilateral condition.
+Hip dysplasia may be considered a bilateral condition.

-(See 'Chronic Conditions Policy' section above) |
+(See 'Bilateral Conditions Policy' section below)

 | Prescription Drug Coverage |